caapapx/teacher-skill/README.md

-# skills — Claude Code Skill Registry
+# Teacher skills — Claude Code Skill Registry

 A curated registry of Claude Code skills for learning, teaching, and technical mastery.
 Drop any skill into your project's `.claude/skills/` directory and it activates automatically.